Douglas Garcia

 Douglas Garcia Bispo dos Santos (born in São Paulo on January 26, 1994) is a Brazilian former state deputy in São Paulo.
 He is affiliated with the Republicans.
 He was elected in 2018.
 He is anti-communist and an ally of conservative president Jair Bolsonaro.

 In the 2022 election, he obtained just over 24,000 votes and was not elected federal deputy, being without holding a public office as soon as his term ends in March 2023.

+Political activity

+Garcia participated in street demonstrations while leading the conservative Direita São Paulo movement.
+In 2018, he was elected state deputy of São Paulo with 74,351 votes.

 Personal life

+Carnival parade paying homage to torture center

+Garcia created the Porão do DOPS carnival block in 2018, a reference to the Civil Police agency responsible for the torture and murder of thousands of people during the military dictatorship in Brazil.
+The block honored Carlos Brilhante Ustra, one of the most active torturers in the political repression during the dictatorship.

+Transgender people

-On April 5, 2019, the day after threatening to assault a transsexual who used the same bathroom as his mother or sister, Garcia admitted to being homosexual.
-On the tribune of the Legislative Assembly of São Paulo (ALESP), he stated: "It does not diminish in any way the flags that I have been defending here in the Legislative Assembly against 'gender ideology'".
+On April 5, 2019, the day after threatening to assault a transsexual woman who used the same bathroom as his mother or sister, Garcia admitted to being homosexual.
+On the tribune of the Legislative Assembly of São Paulo (ALESP), he stated: "It does not diminish in any way the causes that I have been defending here in the Legislative Assembly against 'gender ideology'".

+Support for skinheads

+Douglas Garcia published a restricted-view post on his social media praising the Skinheads.
+In the text, Garcia wrote that "the Skinheads are nationalists, pro-family, they are exactly like us, they only differ because they beat up the communists (which I very much approve of, by the way)".
+In 2017, in protest against the visit of philosopher Judith Butler to Brazil, Garcia thanked the far-right extremist gang Carecas do ABC, a São Paulo faction that preaches hatred against Black people, people from the Northeast of Brazil, and LGBTQ people, involved in the murder of Edson Néris da Silva in 2000, among other crimes.

+Dissemination of fake news and expulsion from the Social Liberal Party

+According to a survey by Aos Fatos in May 2020, Douglas Garcia and a group of seven congressmen investigated in the Fake News Inquiry published an average of two posts per day on social media over a three-month period, containing misinformation or critically mentioning the Supreme Federal Court (STF).

+In July 2020, Garcia was expelled from the Social Liberal Party for violating the party's code of ethics by engaging in political activities contrary to the democratic regime.
+Two months earlier, the party had suspended Douglas for spreading fake news and attacking democratic institutions.